ArnaudBuchholz/reserve-odata/README.md

 This method is optional : when not defined, the entity set is **not updatable** and any update attempt will fail.

-### `async EntityClass.delete (request, key) : boolean`
+### `async EntityClass.delete (request, key)`

-Deletes an existing entity, must return `true` to indicate a **successful** update.
+Deletes an existing entity.

 This method is optional : when not defined, the entity set is **not deletable** and any delete attempt will fail.

 ## Attributes

-To configure the ODATA service, one must use the [gpf.attributes.Serializable Attribute](https://arnaudbuchholz.github.io/gpf/doc/gpf.attributes.Serializable.html) as well as the following ones.
+To change the way entities are exposed through the ODATA service, several attributes (or [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html)) must be used.

+First, the [gpf.attributes.Serializable Attribute](https://arnaudbuchholz.github.io/gpf/doc/gpf.attributes.Serializable.html) will decide which properties are exposed associating their ODATA name and type.

+Then, the following attributes are exposed to provide additional information.

 ### `reserve-odata/attributes/Key`

-Use it to flag the key properties of the entity
+Specify which properties are composing the key of the entity

 ### `reserve-odata/attributes/Sortable`